colmmurphyxyz/CS3305-2024-Team-2/README.md

 Used Lucidchart to created roadmaps, flow graphs and diagrams for game and logic design which was used as a visual reference point throughout development.
 ![Game logic flow](./Doc_Images/GameflowDIAGRAM.png)

+## Lessons learned
+---
+### Consistency and best practices
+We learned the importance of consistency in coding practices, such as naming conventions, commenting, and code structure or even just general implementation of solutions.
+Given the time constraints, not all members had the same level of experience with Godot and GDScript, so it was important to keep the codebase as clean and understandable as possible.
+Reflecting on this, we could have benefited from a more more elegant solutions and better code organization.

+### Communication
+We learned the importance of clear communication and the impact it has on the project.
+We had a few instances where a lack of communication led to conflicts.
+Uncertainty from inconsistent progress updates resulted in minor delays.
+We could have benefited from a more structured approach to communication, such as daily reports.

+### Game Development
+It is a misconception that game development is easy.
+We learned that game development is a complex process that requires a lot of time, effort and advanced planning.
+It was important to have a clear plan and to stick to it, as attempts to add new (key) features or change existing ones (entirely) can lead to a lot of bugs and issues with existing implementations.